 At a curriculum level, our Religious Education Program from Year 7-10, follows the Awakenings Guidelines mandated for use in Catholic schools in the Ballarat Diocese.
-Our strands of study cover Christian Ethics - Personal and Social, Church & Tradition, God, Religion and Society, Prayer, Liturgy and Sacraments, Scripture, Israel and Jesus.
+Our strands of study cover Christian Ethics - Personal and Social; Church & Tradition; God, Religion and Society; Prayer, Liturgy and Sacraments; and Scripture, Israel and Jesus.

-In the Senior Years, the Year 11 students study a single unit of Religion that counts towards their VCE.
+In the Senior Years, the Year 11 students study a single unit of VCE Religion and Society.